rontarrant/gtkDcoding/docs/_posts/2019-04-23-0029-radiomenuitem.md

 But this simply means that, like with `RadioButton`s, we have to manage mutual exclusion or we could end up with the whole set of radio items turned on (or off) at the same time.
 If that's the functionality we need, we'd be better off with `CheckMenuItem`s.
 If you follow the methods laid out in the examples we look at this time and next, that won’t be a problem.

-One to the first example…
+One to the first example...

 ## A Simple RadioMenuItem